 TxDOT issues I-20 traffic alert

 Dec.
-11—The Texas Department of Transportation issued a traffic alert Monday for the main lanes of I-20 in Midland County.
+18—The Texas Department of Transportation issued a traffic alert Monday for the main lanes of I-20 in Midland County.

-The eastbound and westbound right lanes of I-20 approaching the new CR 1250 overpass will be closed overnight Monday from midnight to 5 a.m.
+The westbound left lane of I-20 from FM 1788 to one mile east of FM 1788 will be closed overnight Monday from 7 p.m. to 5 a.m.
 Tuesday morning.
-The new westbound on-ramp near Schlumberger Drive will also be closed during this time as the construction team places concrete ditch lining.
-This same ditch lining operation and lane and ramp closure will be set up overnight Tuesday from midnight to 5 a.m.
-Wednesday morning.
+The eastbound left lane in the same area will be closed from 7 p.m.
+Monday night until midnight.
+The construction team will be milling and removing old pavement material.

-Obey warning signs and watch for slow-moving traffic in this work zone.
+Expect Delays or take an alternate route if possible.
+Obey warning signs and watch for slow moving traffic in this work zone.